lomorage/lomo-backup/README.md

 2. When reaching configured disk threshold, archive the files and make into ISO file, save into Glancier, delete backup ones from free storage
 3. one metadata file or sqlite db file specifies which files are in which ISO file, or free storage

-Development phase 1:
+Pre-requsition commands:
-1. pack all photos/videos into multiple ISOs and upload to Glancier
+- mount / umount: validate ISO and print all files
-2. metadata to track which file is in which iso
+- tree: print dirs/files in mounted ISO in tree-like structure

-Development phase 2:
+Features:

-1. daily backup new files to staging station
+- :heavy_check_mark: pack all photos/videos into multiple ISOs and upload to Glancier
-2. metadata to track which new files are in staging station
+- [ ] metadata to track which file is in which iso

-Development phase 3:
+- [ ] backup files not in ISO to staging station
-1. auto pack new files into ISO, and archive to Glancier
+- [ ] metadata to track which files are in staging station
-2. metadata to be updated for new location
+- [ ] daemon running mode to watch folder change only, avoid scanning all folder daily

-Development phase 4:
+- [ ] daily consistency check on staging station
-1. daily consistency check on staging station
+- [ ] monthly consistency check on Glancier3. send email alert if anything is wrong.
-2. monthly consistency check on Glancier3. send email alert if anything is wrong.
+- [ ] multi platform support: port to windows and avoid mount/tree command to print tree structure

 # Support us
 If you find Lomo-Backup is useful, please support us below: